6 Tips To Make Sure Your Remote Team is Happy and Productive

 Team-building exercises work, but most existing exercises were designed for in-office teams.
 These workers already know each other personally, as they hang out and catch up daily at the office.

 These exercises tend to fall apart when applied to remote teams.
-This is a group of individuals who don’t know each other and an in-office team.
+This is a group of individuals who don’t know each other, as well as an in-office team.
 Choose your team-building exercises based on:

 - The kind of work you already do (e.g.: “sell me this tube of toothpaste…”);